heyzameer/Brototype-MERN/React/Episode 01 - Inception/Theory/Episode 01 - Theory.md

 A `library` is a collection of packages that perform specific operations whereas a `framework` contains the basic flow and architecture of an application.
 The major difference between them is the complexity.
 Libraries contain a number of methods that a developer can just call whenever they write code.
 React js is library and Angular is Framework.

 The `framework` provides the flow of a software application and tells the developer what it needs and calls the code provided by the developer as required.
 If a `library` is used, the application calls the code from the library.

+React is a JavaScript library used to build user interfaces — especially for web applications.

+It helps you create interactive, dynamic, and component-based UIs efficiently.